UCL/rsd-cppcourse/session2/14pointers.md

 This "arrow operator" means dereference-then-call.

-Unfortunately, if we have a double pointer, or a pointer to an iterator, or an iterator to a pointer, we still need the annoying brackets:
+If we have a double pointer, or a pointer to an iterator, or an iterator to a pointer, we still need the annoying brackets:

 ``` cpp
 Species **double_pointer;